|GRE Overview||GRE Course Syllabus||GRE Specific FAQ’s||GRE Course Reviews|

 When should I start preparing for the GRE?

 You should allow yourself plenty of time to devote to the test prep course, as well as time to complete other graduate school admissions components.
 Most Xceptional students will spend roughly 55 – 60 hours preparing for the GRE in the 6 week course period.
 Some students need additional time to complete their homework assignments, while others want to take more practice tests before their official exam.
-We offer eight GRE course start dates per year to accommodate all admissions schedules: January, March, April, June, July, August, October, and December.
+We offer seven GRE course start dates per year to accommodate all admissions schedules: January, March, April, June, July, August, and October.

 When should I take the Xceptional GRE test prep course?